Delhi Metro Rail Corporation: Consultancy

-In February 2014, the DMRC was invited by the Government of Kuwait to act as a consultant for the proposed metro system in Kuwait City.
+In February 2014, the DMRC was invited by the Government of Kuwait to act as a consultant for the proposed metro system in Kuwait City, Kuwait.

 Implementation

 The DMRC is involved with the implementation and/or construction of Kochi Metro, Jaipur Metro, Lucknow Metro, Hyderabad Metro and Patna Metro.

 Delhi Metro Rail Academy

-DMRC trains its staff at the DMRA at Shastri Park, Delhi.
+The Delhi Metro Rail Academy (erstwhile DMRC Training Institute; renamed to DMRA on 18 September 2019 after a major upgrade) is a dedicated training institute that was set up and inaugurated on 19 July 2002 in the DMRC's Shastri Park depot.
 It is the only metro rail training institute in South Asia.
-DMRC has trained 300 staff from Namma Metro, Kochi Metro, Chennai Metro, Rapid Metro Gurgaon and Jaipur Metro, and Noida Metro.
-It provides trained staff to new metros on a temporary basis at initial stages.
+Over its history, the DMRC has trained over 63,000 of its trainees here, along with over 2,000 staff of many organizations, mainly metro rails, from both India and abroad.
+DMRA's international clients include Jakarta MRT, Indonesia and Dhaka Metro Rail, Bangladesh, while its Indian clients include Namma Metro, Kochi Metro, Chennai Metro, Jaipur Metro, Mumbai Metro, and many more metros and other organizations.

-DMRC in partnership with the Indian Institute of Technology Delhi offers a one-year postgraduate diploma in metro technology.
+The DMRC in partnership with the Indian Institute of Technology Delhi offers a one-year postgraduate diploma in metro technology.
 The course produces 25 executives of various streams, viz.
 Electrical, Civil, Architecture, Signalling, and Telecom, a year to staff metros across India.
 The Indian Institute of Technology Madras also offers a similar course for the Chennai Metro.